 PCB waste generation, transportation, and storage at ORNL are regulated under EPA ID TN1890090003.
-In 2013, UT-Battelle operated about 26 PCB waste storage areas in generator buildings.
+In 2014, UT-Battelle operated 16 PCB waste storage areas in generator buildings.
 When longer term storage was necessary, PCB/radioactive wastes were stored in RCRA-permitted storage buildings at ORNL.
-Three PCB waste storage areas were operated at UT-Battelle facilities at the Y-12 Complex.
+Two PCB waste storage areas were operated at UT-Battelle facilities at the Y-12 Complex.
 The continued use of authorized PCBs in electrical systems and/or equipment (e.g., transformers, capacitors, rectifiers) is regulated at ORNL.
 The majority of equipment at ORNL that required regulation under TSCA has been disposed of.
 However, some of the ORNL facilities at the Y-12 Complex continue to use (or store for future reuse) PCB equipment.

 Because of the age of many of the ORNL facilities and the varied uses for PCBs in gaskets, grease, building construction, and equipment, DOE self-disclosed unauthorized use of PCBs to EPA in the late 1980s.
 As a result, DOE and ORNL contractors negotiated a compliance agreement with EPA (see Table 2.1) to address the compliance issues related to these unauthorized uses and to allow for continued use pending decontamination or disposal.
 As a result of that agreement, DOE continues to notify EPA when additional unauthorized uses of PCBs, such as PCBs in paint, adhesives, electrical wiring, or floor tile, are found at ORNL.
-In 2013, no unauthorized uses of PCBs were discovered.
+In 2014, one unauthorized use of PCBs was discovered in pipe coating material in the 7900 area.